-THE DETAILS: The resolution of a telescope, i.e., the detail that it can see, is determined by the laws of optics, specifically by a formula known as Dawes’ limit, and depends essentially on the diameter of the main lens or mirror.
+THE DETAILS: The resolution of a telescope, i.e., the detail that it can see at a given distance, is determined by the laws of optics, specifically by a formula known as Dawes’ limit, and depends essentially on the diameter of the main lens or mirror.
+The bigger the diameter, the higher the resolution.
 Adding a lens to magnify the image acquired by this main telescope component will not yield more detail – only more blur.

 That’s an apparently counterintuitive fact.
 After all, telescopes can see incredibly distant galaxies, so why can’t they get a good picture of a 9-meter (30-foot) object on the Moon, which is in our back yard, astronomically speaking?

-For example, the Andromeda galaxy is two million light years away (19 million million million kilometers or 12 million million million miles), yet it’s bigger than the full Moon in our night sky; it’s hard to see with the naked eye because it’s very faint.
+For example, the Andromeda galaxy is two million light years (19 million million million kilometers or 12 million million million miles) from Earth, yet it’s bigger than the full Moon in our night sky; it’s hard to see with the naked eye because it’s very faint.
 That’s why large astronomical telescopes are designed more to collect light from these remote objects than to magnify them.

 The largest single-mirror telescopes on Earth are currently just over ten meters (33 feet) in diameter.
-Even the future record holder, the aptly-named European Extremely Large Telescope, which is scheduled for 2018, will be inadequate, because its composite primary mirror will only span 42 meters (138 feet).
+Even the future record holder, the aptly-named Extremely Large Telescope, which is scheduled for completion in 2024, will be inadequate, because its composite primary mirror will only span 39 meters (130 feet).

-A technique known as interferometry, however, allows astronomers to pair two telescopes to obtain a sort of “virtual” instrument that has a resolution equal to a single telescope with a primary mirror as large as the distance between the two telescopes.
-The Very Large Telescope in Chile, one of the best-equipped observatories for this kind of science, in ideal conditions could achieve a resolution of 0.002 arcseconds: enough to show the LM on the Moon as a handful of pixels (dots forming a digital image).
+Another approach might be a technique known as interferometry, which allows astronomers to pair two telescopes to obtain a sort of “virtual” instrument that has a resolution equal to a single telescope with a primary mirror as large as the distance between the two paired telescopes.
+The Very Large Telescope in Chile, one of the best-equipped observatories for this kind of science, in ideal conditions could achieve a resolution of 0.002 arcseconds: enough to show a LM on the Moon as a handful of pixels (dots forming a digital image).
 That sounds promising, but there’s a catch.

 Interferometry doesn’t produce directly viewable images, but only interference patterns, which require computer processing to extract meaningful information.
 This means that there’s no way to put a Moon hoax theorist in front of a massive telescope and tell him or her to peer into the eyepiece to see the Apollo landing sites in any significant detail.

-However, it is quite possible to take a telescope close to the Moon, point it at the Apollo landing sites and view them with enough detail to make out the Apollo spacecraft.
-This is what several space probes of various countries have done, as detailed in Chapter 3 and below.
+However, it is quite possible to take a telescope closer to the Moon, point it at the Apollo landing sites and view them with enough detail to make out the Apollo spacecraft.
+This is what several space probes of various countries have done, as detailed in Section 7.7.